Do I Need a Bakersfield Car Accident Attorney?

 People drive in California more than any other state.
 In 2014, motorists traveled nearly 334 million miles, which is almost 100 million more than Texas, the next closest state.
 Despite this, California actually has the 16th fewest fatalities per million miles traveled of all states in the country.
 However, with so many cars on the road at nearly all times of the day, certain spots are going to be more dangerous than others.

 There are intersections in Bakersfield that have higher accident rates than others, and some of the most dangerous were identified by the local ABC station as particularly risky in 2014: Truxton and Oak, with 95 crashes; Truxton and Coffee with 186, and Rosedale and Coffee, with 239.
 The third one probably comes as no surprise to Bakersfield residents, as it’s one of the busiest intersections in the city.
-In fact, it’s one of 13 intersections that have a red light camera, which carries a $381 fine for violating.
+In fact, it’s one of 13 intersections that have a red light camera, which carries a $381 fine.

 New Motor Vehicle Laws In California

 Another law that was enacted five years ago, but that few know about, is that it’s illegal to play music so loudly it can be heard more than 50 feet from your car when it’s being operated on a highway.
 As anyone who has ever driven in California knows, this law is rarely enforced.
-But if it is, the penalty is approximately $150, and you will probably lose a challenge in court if given a citation for this, unless of course the cop doesn’t show up.
+But if it is, the penalty is approximately $150, and you will probably lose a challenge in court if given a citation for this, unless the officer doesn’t show up.
 But hey, at least you are allowed to drive barefoot in California, even on a motorcycle; it’s absolutely not a good idea, however.

 Using a seatbelt should be second nature at this point, but fatalities due to the passenger and/or driver being unrestrained is on the rise as well.
 In 2014, there were only 15 such instances, but that number rose to 35 just one year later.
 The most troubling thing about this is that the number of fatalities from restrained passengers remained unchanged.